Course Policies and Grades

 Accommodations Policy

-Disability-related accommodations are determined by the Office of Accessibility Resources and Services (OARS).
+Disability-related accommodations, beyond what is provided as part of the BUILD program supports, are determined by the Office of Accessibility Resources and Services (OARS).
 Students requesting disability-related accommodations work with their advisor or a BUILD Staff member to request needed accommodations.
 Once OARS determines that accommodations are to be made, they will notify the student and the instructor via email.

 Attending Classes